mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 Of course, a belter has a much bigger chance of dying because of a mining accident or blown airlock seal than because of violence.
-Belters spend hundreds of hours in tiny metal bubbles, tens of millions of kilometres from the nearest world, separated from the endless vacuum by only a few centimetres of metal.
+Belters spend hundreds of hours in tiny metal bubbles, tens of millions of kilometers from the nearest world, separated from the endless vacuum by only a few centimeters of metal.
 Between these long lonely sojourns in the belt, the miners congregate in settlements cut out of larger planetoids.
 If the belt is the Wild West, then these planetoids are one–horse